I see you.

 I see the motherhood role that is all consuming you, yet is ever so silent to the world without your baby in your arms.

 You may not have even told the world.
 You may not have told your friends and family.
 Maybe not even those closest to you.

 Most may not even know you are a mom.

 Some tell the world, and the world doesn’t know what to do with it.
 The world doesn’t say congratulations on mother’s day.
 Because they don’t know.
 They think they are reminding you of the pain.
-When the reality is you live in the pain, and acknowledgement would feel amazing.
+When the reality is you live in the pain, and acknowledgement and support in grieving your baby would feel amazing.
 Hearing your angel’s name would be incredible to you.

 Today I want to break that silence.

 I know that you made one of the hardest decisions of motherhood.
 The decision to spare your baby pain and suffering, instead of keeping your baby alive for you.

 I know that selfless act.

 And I also know that many women don’t talk about it.